 The leaves on the apple tree are out and with the sun on them they glow like tiny green lanterns.
 I hadn't thought about it before but this is how Christmas tree fairy lights herald spring.

 I never expected to lie in the hammock under this tree again; now it seems as if I might even get to harvest some of the fruits.
 To try to assure myself of a few apples further into the future I spent the morning having a go at propagating it.
-It is a true tree, not a graft, so I cleared the soil away from twenty suckers, cut them clean off the hefty root they were growing from, selected those with the hairiest roots and potted them.
+It is a true tree, not a graft, (Edit - I later discovered that it is in fact a graft) so I cleared the soil away from twenty suckers, cut them clean off the hefty root they were growing from, selected those with the hairiest roots and potted them.
 Then I took some cuttings from the twigs, dipped them in rooting hormone and potted those too (extra).
 If I had some root stock I would try grafting but I don't.

 All the while I was thinking about reading Virgil's Georgics at school.
 I would really struggle reading the Latin now, even with a translation alongside, but somehow the delight of it has stayed in my memory.